 But as to getting any work done, the design of the lounge caters more for business travellers making shorter stays than those settling in for a few hours of pre-flight work.

-... but with only backless stools to sit on, which never prove comfortable for longer periods.
+For instance, the business area provides a wireless printer and long working benches with all types of power... ... but with only backless stools to sit on, which never prove comfortable for longer periods.
 For a real chair and table, you'll instead need to plonk yourself amidst the busy dining room: a space that's considerably noisier, albeit with ample power points.

 With the pool table gone, you can instead take a seat and catch up on the day's news, kick back with a glass of wine... ... or can meander over to the 'quiet zone' in the far right – a great place to read, or also to get things done if having a desk or table in front isn't critical...